cupecups/SurfacePro7-OC/README.md

 ### [guide by @balopez83) Enable Secure Boot with OpenCore/macOS](https://github.com/balopez83/Surface-Pro-7-Hackintosh/blob/main/7-SecureBootOn.md)

+## for better performance on tahoe beta remove liquidass effect
+- drag'n drop the FeatureFlags.zip under /Library/Preferences/ (You can cmd+shift+g and type /Library/Preferences/ in Finder).
+- Double-click to decompress, reboot, done

 ## Credits
 Special thanks to [@Xiashangning](https://github.com/Xiashangning) & [@balopez83](https://github.com/balopez83) for the excellent work done on his BigSurface kext. @badstorm & @Xiashangning for the initial work they did in getting initial support for macOS on the Surface Pro 7 from which my work builds upon.